HappyEmu/rust-sdl2-cairo-renderer/README.md

-# High Performance Software Renderer with SDL2, GTK Cairo and Rust
+# Software Renderer with SDL2,Cairo and Rust

 The goal of this little project is to implement a software renderer capable of drawing 3D meshes in a very constrained environment (STM32, ESP32).